astrolytics-io/nucleus-analytics/README.md

 You can track specific users actions on the 'User Explorer' section of your dashboard.

 For that, you can supply an `userId` when initing the Nucleus module.

-It can be you own generated ID, their email, username... etc.
+It can be your own generated ID, an email, username... etc.

 ```javascript
 const Nucleus = require("electron-nucleus")("<Your App Id>", {